Oxygen: Later history

+2BaO(s) + O2(g) ↔ 2BaO2(s) was deactivated by the formation of barium carbonate from carbon dioxide in the air; treating air to remove the carbon dioxide allowed the reaction be reversed indefinitely.
+Their company used the process between 1886 and 1906 when more economical fractional distillation began to be used.

 By the late 19th century scientists realized that air could be liquefied and its components isolated by compressing and cooling it.
 Using a cascade method, Swiss chemist and physicist Raoul Pierre Pictet evaporated liquid sulfur dioxide in order to liquefy carbon dioxide, which in turn was evaporated to cool oxygen gas enough to liquefy it.
 He sent a telegram on December 22, 1877, to the French Academy of Sciences in Paris announcing his discovery of liquid oxygen.
 Just two days later, French physicist Louis Paul Cailletet announced his own method of liquefying molecular oxygen.
 Only a few drops of the liquid were produced in each case and no meaningful analysis could be conducted.
 Oxygen was liquefied in a stable state for the first time on March 29, 1883, by Polish scientists from Jagiellonian University, Zygmunt Wróblewski and Karol Olszewski.

 In 1891 Scottish chemist James Dewar was able to produce enough liquid oxygen for study.
 The first commercially viable process for producing liquid oxygen was independently developed in 1895 by German engineer Carl von Linde and British engineer William Hampson.
 Both men lowered the temperature of air until it liquefied and then distilled the component gases by boiling them off one at a time and capturing them separately.
 Later, in 1901, oxyacetylene welding was demonstrated for the first time by burning a mixture of acetylene and compressed O_{2}.
 This method of welding and cutting metal later became common.

 In 1923, the American scientist Robert H. Goddard became the first person to develop a rocket engine that burned liquid fuel; the engine used gasoline for fuel and liquid oxygen as the oxidizer.
 Goddard successfully flew a small liquid-fueled rocket 56 m at 97 km/h on March 16, 1926, in Auburn, Massachusetts, US.